-The Board of Directors met ten times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
-As required under applicable NASDAQ listing standards, in fiscal 2015, the Company's independent directors met 10 times in regularly scheduled executive sessions at which only independent directors were present.
+The Board of Directors met five times during the last fiscal year.
+Other than Dr. McCormick and Mr. Haghighat, each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
+As required under applicable NASDAQ listing standards, in fiscal 2016, the Company's independent directors met three times in regularly scheduled executive sessions at which only independent directors were present.
 Ms. O'Brien, as our lead independent director, presided over the executive sessions.

-Information Regarding Committees of the Board of Directors
+The Company does not have a formal policy requiring the members of our Board of Directors to attend its annual meetings of stockholders, although directors are encouraged to attend annual meetings.
+Three of the Company's then current directors attended its 2016 annual meeting of stockholders.